Two very different tools for the same job

 Sprite AI: what it does well (and where it doesn't)

 The obvious limitation: you can't control individual pixels during generation.
 If you need a character's eye to be exactly 2 pixels wide and positioned one pixel to the left — you're editing after the fact.
 AI also struggles with very unusual concepts.
 "Knight" works great.
-"A half-robot octopus playing bass guitar" is going to be a coin flip.
+"A half-robot octopus playing bass guitar" is a coin flip.

 The numbers